 Other hacks (some of which might come in handy for your Thanksgiving dinner) include:

 Researchers also showed participants how to decipher nutrition labels and offered tips on folding extra activity (think walking, gardening simple strength training) into their daily lives.
 Healthy eating and regular activity are particularly important for Latinos, who are often at risk for obesity and its related diseases.

-“People didn’t know that nutrition labels gave information for only one serving,” said Kathy Briant of Fred Hutch’s Health Disparities Research Center, who oversaw the program.
+“People didn’t know that nutrition labels gave information for only one serving,” said Kathy Briant of the Hutch’s Office of Community Outreach and Engagement (formerly the Health Disparities Research Center), who oversaw the program.
 “They didn’t know that if something was five servings, they had to multiple everything by five.”

 Briant is currently working with her team to analyze the data, but said the response to the workshop was very positive.

 “People really liked coming together,” she said.
 “They had a chance to socialize while learning something.
 And the cooking demonstrations were also well-received.
 When people get to eat food together, they’re happy.”

 More than just eating and socializing though, participants picked up new food wisdom.
 Some reported they hadn’t known previous to the workshop that too much salt was bad for their health.
 Others were excited about using different spices and recipes.

 Briant said a “quick and dirty” preliminary analysis showed fruit and vegetable consumption went up; use of refined grains and sugary drinks went down and participants exercised more.
 They also became more food label literate.